DHI/WaterBench-MIKESHE-Skjern/README.md

 ## Data sources

+The data used in this folder come from several sources.

 | Data          | Source     | Citation | License |
 | --------      | -------    | -------  | ------- |